 A responder may start transmitting a first UWB RIF fragment at RpResponderRifOffset slots into the ranging phase.
 The responder may continue to send up to Y UWB RIF fragments at regular intervals of 1200 RSTUs (where Y refers to [5]).

 The total duration of the ranging phase is RpDuration slots.
+RpDuration shall be set at minimum to the required duration for all RSF and RIF fragments to be transmitted.

-After an ERDEV, being either an initiator or a responder, completes the reception of all UWB fragments for the ranging phase, it shall generate the ranging measurement report, if it is required to send the measurement report to a peer.
-The value of RpDuration may be set accordingly to allow sufficient pause to the following measurement report phase.
+After an HRP-ARDEV, being either an initiator or a responder, completes the reception of all UWB fragments for the ranging phase, it shall generate the ranging report, if it is required to send the report to a peer.
+The value of RpDuration may be set to a value that is larger than its minimum required value in order to provide a flexibility in scheduling the ensuing report phase by allowing it to start at a later time.

-If in-band NBA-MMS-UWB measurement report phase is enabled for the range-measurement cycle, an ERDEV which completes its ranging phase shall enter the measurement report phase, if
+If O-QPSK NBA-UWB MMS report phase is enabled for the ranging cycle, an HRP-ARDEV which completes its ranging phase shall enter the report phase, if

-It is required to send the measurement report to a peer during the measurement report phase, and it generates the measurement report successfully; or
+It is required to send the report to a peer during the report phase, and it generates the report successfully; or

-It expects to receive the measurement report from a peer during the measurement report phase.
+It expects to receive the report from a peer during the report phase.

-If an NBA-MMS-UWB measurement report phase is not included in an NBA-MMS-UWB range-measurement cycle, the involved ERDEVs conclude the range-measurement cycle after they complete the ranging phase.
-An ERDEV which is required to send the measurement report to a peer may either pass the measurement report to the next higher layer and request the next higher layer to transmit the measurement report to the peer, or engage in the in-band measurement report phase.
+If an NBA-UWB MMS report phase is not included in an NBA-UWB MMS ranging cycle, the involved HRP-ARDEVs conclude the ranging cycle after they complete the ranging phase.
+An HRP-ARDEV which is required to send the report to a peer may either pass the report to the next higher layer and request the next higher layer to transmit the report to the peer, or engage using 802.15.4 NB O-QPSK in the report phase.

-Figure 1.1.3.1 illustrates an example of the NBA-MMS-UWB ranging phase.
+Figure 1.1.3.1 illustrates an example of the NBA-UWB MMS ranging phase.

-Figure 1.1.3.1 - NBA-MMS-UWB ranging phase
+Figure 1.1.3.1 - NBA-UWB MMS ranging phase

-NBA-MMS-UWB measurement report phase
+NBA-UWB MMS report phase

-In-band measurement reports may be transferred during an optional measurement report phase.
-If enabled, the in-band measurement report phase starts when the ranging phase ends.
-The in-band measurement report phase is referred to as report phase in the following.
+NB O-QPSK reports may be transferred during an optional report phase.
+If enabled, NB O-QPSK report phase starts when the ranging phase ends.
+The NB O-QPSK report phase is referred to as report phase in the following.

-The report phase consists of one, or two packet slots.
-The duration of the first slot in the report phase is of duration MrpFirstSlot slots.
-The duration of the second slot in the report phase is of duration MrpSecondSlot slots.
+For a PAN with one initiator and one responder the report phase consists of one, or two packet transmissions.
+The duration of the first slot in the report phase is MrpFirstSlot slots.
+The duration of the second slot in the report phase is MrpSecondSlot slots.

-If the report phase only contains one packet slot, either the transmitter, or the responder shall transmit a measurement report packet in the slot.
-Whether the initiator, or the responder transmit a report packet is configured by the report mode.
+If the report phase only contains one packet transmission, either the initiator, or the responder shall transmit a report packet in the slot.
+Whether the initiator, or the responder transmit a report packet is part of the ranging configuration in Chapter 1.2.3.

 If the report phase contains two packet slots, the responder shall transmit a report packet in the first slot, and the initiator shall transmit a report packet in the second slot.

-Figure 1.1.4.1 - NBA-MMS-UWB measurement report phase
+Figure 1.1.4.1 - NBA-UWB MMS report phase

-The measure report phase may consist of a uni-, or bi-directional report exchange.
-The transmission of report packets shall be scheduled in the first two ranging slots of the measurement report phase according to the following configuration modes:
+The measure report phase may consist of a uni-directional or a bi-directional report exchange.
+The transmission of report packets shall be scheduled in the first two ranging slots of the report phase according to the following configuration modes: